mmdanziger/color-avoiding-percolation/README.md

 `real_data` - directory for CAIDE AS data (the data is not publicly available, please contact us if you are interested in using it)
 `data_scripts` - scripts for loading the real data and plotting maps based on it

-If you would like to use this code, please cite the original paper(s).
+If you use this code, please cite the original paper(s).